-The same curiosity, combined with the need of risk mitigation and profit optimization applies for energy traders, renewable energy developers, energy companies and utilities.
+The same curiosity, combined with the need for risk mitigation and profit optimization applies to energy traders, renewable energy developers, energy companies and utilities.

 In the previous article (part 1) we have already covered the ‘why,’ i.e. the reason why good, reliable wind and solar power production forecasts are necessary.